othomantegazza/data-and-sci-open-books/README.md

 - [Think Bayes](https://allendowney.github.io/ThinkBayes2/index.html), an introduction to bayesian statistics in Python by Allen B. Downey.
 - [Bayesian Data Analysis](http://www.stat.columbia.edu/~gelman/book/) by Andrew Gelman et al.

+## Geocomputation

+- [Geocomputation with R](https://r.geocompx.org/index.html); a book on geographic data analysis, visualization and modeling by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.

 ## More Books at Bookdown

 - Check out the [bookdown](https://bookdown.org/home/) repository for many more.